Mominahabibi19/Lab-Report-4/Lab_Report_4.md

 Keys pressed: `ssh cs15lfa23hy@ieng6.ucsd.edu` then `<enter>`

-So by using the command ssh, I log in to my remote server.
+Summarize of the commands I ran and the effect of those key presses: by using the command ssh, establish a secure connection to my remote server and I log in to my remote server.

 ## 5. Clone your fork of the repository from your Github account (using the SSH URL)